logic-building/functional-go/README.md

 MinMaxFloat64
 MinMaxFloat32

-Takes number or string and list as arguments and remove the given item and returns the list RemoveInt
+Takes number or string and list as arguments and Drop the given item and returns the list DropInt
+DropInts
+DropInt64
+DropInts64
+DropInt32
+DropInts32
+DropInt16
+DropInts16
+DropInt8
+DropInts8
+DropUint
+DropUInts
+DropUint64
+DropUints64
+DropUint32
+DropUints32
+DropUint16
+DropUints16
+DropUint8
+DropUints8
+DropFloat64
+DropFloats64
+DropFloat32
+DropFloats32
+DropStr
+DropStrIgnoreCase
+DropStrs
+DropStrsIgnoreCase

+Takes function  and list as arguments and remove items based on function passed and return new list.
+See example RemoveInt
 RemoveInts
 RemoveInt64